FlorinRoscan/Employees-from-an-IT-company/README.md

 # Employees-from-an-it-company
-Employees from an IT Company Java
+Employees from an IT Company
 This is a Java program that simulates an IT company's employee management system.
 It allows users to create, view, update, and delete employee records.

 Requirements